S3-working-group/s3-practical-guide/docs/all.md

-###  Pattern 5.6: Continuous Improvement Of Work Process With S3
+###  Pattern 5.6: Continuous Improvement Of Work Process

 **Reveal drivers and establish a metrics-based pull-system for organizational change through continuously improving and refining the work process.**